Christianity and Judaism: Forgiveness

 In Judaism, one must go to those he has harmed to be entitled to forgiveness.
 This means that in Judaism a person cannot obtain forgiveness from God for wrongs the person has done to other people.
 This also means that, unless the victim forgave the perpetrator before he died, murder is unforgivable in Judaism, and they will answer to God for it, though the victims' family and friends can forgive the murderer for the grief they caused them.

 Thus the "reward" for forgiving others is not God's forgiveness for wrongs done to others, but rather help in obtaining forgiveness from the other person.

-Sir Jonathan Sacks, Chief Rabbi of the United Hebrew Congregations of the Commonwealth, summarized: "it is not that God forgives, while human beings do not.
+Jonathan Sacks, then Chief Rabbi of the United Hebrew Congregations of the Commonwealth, summarized: "it is not that God forgives, while human beings do not.
 To the contrary, we believe that just as only God can forgive sins against God, so only human beings can forgive sins against human beings."

 Judgment

-Both Christianity and Judaism believe in some form of judgment.
+Both Christianity and Judaism believe in some form of judgement.
 Most Christians (the exception is Full Preterism) believe in the future Second Coming of Jesus, which includes the Resurrection of the Dead and the Last Judgment.
 Those who have accepted Jesus as their personal saviour will be saved and live in God's presence in the Kingdom of Heaven, those who have not accepted Jesus as their saviour, will be cast into the Lake of fire (eternal torment, finite torment, or simply annihilated), see for example The Sheep and the Goats.

 In Jewish liturgy there is significant prayer and talk of a "book of life" that one is written into, indicating that God judges each person each year even after death.
 This annual judgment process begins on Rosh Hashanah and ends with Yom Kippur.
 Additionally, God sits daily in judgment concerning a person's daily activities.
 Upon the anticipated arrival of the Messiah, God will judge the nations for their persecution of Israel during the exile.
 Later, God will also judge the Jews over their observance of the Torah.